pinterest/pinterest-python-generated-api-client/docs/ResourcesApi.md

 # **delivery_metrics_get**
 > DeliveryMetricsResponse delivery_metrics_get()

-Get available delivery metrics' definitions
+Get available metrics' definitions

-Get the definitions for the delivery metrics available for synchronous or asynchronous reports.
+Get the definitions for ads and organic metrics available across both synchronous and asynchronous report endpoints.
+The `display_name` attribute will match how the metric is named in our native tools like Ads Manager.
+See <a href='/docs/content/analytics/'>Organic Analytics</a> and <a href='/docs/ads/ad-analytics-reporting/'>Ads Analytics</a> for more information.

 ### Example